How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 • Small sample size → high data noise;

-• Small differences → fine-grained scoring cannot truly create gaps;
+• Small differences → fine-grained scoring cannot truly create meaningful gaps;

 • Occasional complaints → can lead to model misjudgments;